edthorman/mirantis/docs/node-management.md

 Removing a DTR node is currently a multi step process:

 1. Remove the host from `launchpad.yaml`.
+2. Change the `prune` setting to `true` in `spec.cluster.prune`, see example above.
-2. Run `launchpad apply --prune`
+3. Run `launchpad apply`
-3. Terminate/remove the node in your infrastructure
+4. Terminate/remove the node in your infrastructure